maxnd/mxMarkEdit/README.md

 - `Backspace` deletes the content of the selected cells after confirmation.
 - The procedure to check possible repeated words in the current and previous paragraphs is now much faster.
-- Bugs fixing: the procedure to to check possible repeated words in the current and previous paragraphs didn’t work always as expected.
+- Bugs fixing: the procedure to check possible repeated words in the current and previous paragraphs didn’t work always as expected.

 #### Version 1.1.5